Frequently Asked Questions

 How do I know you will do a good job?

-Call me, Skype me or meet with me.
+Call me, Skype me, FaceTime or Zoom with me or meet with me.
 Have a look at some of the ceremonies I have prepared and celebrated.
 I am happy to provide contact details of couples I have married.
 Look at the feedback on this website.

 Do you officiate weddings off Waiheke?